git4shashikant/springboot-fluentd-logging-example/README.md

 *Goal: you don't need to add fluent dependency to your code,* just logging to standard output.
 You can route your log messages with _dest: journal_ key, and it will be saved to journal database, any others will be saved to the log database.

+# For Elasticsearch and Kibana
+*Add folder fluentd, define Dockerfile and add plugin. add configurations in fluent.conf file.
+*include elasticsearch and kibana services to docker-compose.

 * mvn clean install

 * Start with ```docker-compose up -d --build```